SeanShubin/condorcet/README.md

     1 I B A
     1 J B A

-In both instant runoff and first past the post A wins, even though 80% of the voters prefer B to A
+In both instant runoff and first past the post A wins, even though 80% of the voters prefer B to A.
+This is because B, the one every single voter preferred over someone else's top candidate, was the first one eliminated.

+The "Schulze" method is a Condorcet method, with the added bonus that it can resolve circular ambiguities.
 All Condorcet methods will produce the same results as long as there is no circular ambiguity.
 For example, say your candidates were rock, paper, and scissors.
 If paper beats rock, rock beats scissors, and scissors beats paper, there is a circular ambiguity.